kimhan9/kimhan9.github.io/docs/cicd/terraform.md

 | Focus on infra provisioning and management in declarative way | Used for configuration management, applicaiton deployment and automated task using imperative approach |
 | Define the desire state and it will create, update and delete resources | Define task and step to execute |

+## Terms

+- Provider: Plugin that interact with cloud provider
+- Resouces: Basic builing block of Terraform configuration represent single piece of infrastructure
+- Modules: Collection of multiple resources.
+A way to group reusable code and easier maintain
+- State: A file that track the current state of infrastructure manage by Terraform

 ## Commands

 ```